 No, it is entirely your choice whether or not you take part.
-If you do decide to take part, you will be asked to sign a consent form.
-You are still free to withdraw at any time without giving a reason.
-Not participating, or later withdrawing, from this study will not affect the current, or future, clinical care of those you are caring for.
+If you do decide to give consent, we will use information about you, such as your disease and your treatment, to support the results we get from your caregiver taking part.
+Not participating, or later withdrawing, from this study will not affect your current or future clinical care.